wso2/docs-ei/en/micro-integrator/docs/references/connectors/connectors-overview.md

 ### Input Sources

-As described above input for the connector operations would be
+As described above input for the connector operations would be:

 * Hard coded values
 * Values of properties set to the message flow before the connector operation is used
 * Payload that is in message context (message flow) at the place he connector operation is used

 ### Inbound endpoints

 Inbound endpoints are used to listen or poll for messages from external systems like Kafka and NATS.
-These are also used to trigger events into WSO2 EI and start a message flow upon changes made to external systems (i.e RDBMS Database).
+These are also used to trigger events into WSO2 EI and start a message flow upon changes made to external systems (i.e., RDBMS Database).

 The configurations are made using Integration Studio for inbound endpoints as well.
 When configuring, you need to define it as an inbound endpoint of type “custom”.
 The parameter “class” has the fully qualified name to the Java class implementing message pooling functionality.